johnathanvman/F6/index.md

 				Entrys.push("I grab SUB by the hips, and thrust until we both finish!")
 				Entrys.push("CSUB and I fuck until we're both exhausted.")
 			}
+			if(unit(s[2]).Tags[0] == "Mousegirl"){
+				Entrys = [
+				choose(["I ask SUB if she wants to have some fun","I ask SUB if she's ready for some fun","I ask SUB if she can handle any more fun"])+ choose([", and she eagerly nods.
+She giggles as I lift her by the tail.",", and she leaps into my arms.",", and she quickly scrambles up my leg."])+ choose([" I hold her like a toy, and rub her against my shaft until she's wet.
+I rest her on the tip, and she tenses up."," With one hand I hold her above my hard cock.
+She looks worried as I lower her down."," Her small hands pinch my chest as she climbs down towards my member."])+ choose([" She grimaces while taking me, but doesn't give up."," She opens her legs wide, and starts taking my length."," She squirms while taking more and more of my length."])+ choose([" Her voice squeaks once she's completely impaled on my shaft."," She can only squeak once I'm completely inside."," She's ridiculously stretched out once I'm completely inside."," Her belly bulges out with every inch of me, and she rubs it in triumph."," She's completely suspended on my shaft after reaching its base. "," We both gasp once I'm inside her. "])+ choose([" While giggling, she admits she's getting addicted to my cock.
+I caress her cheek with one hand, and grab her middle with the other."," While grinning, she asks if I'm impressed.
+I nod as I wrap my fingers around her middle."," We both breath a sigh of relief when she doesn't break.
+She gulps loudly when I grab her by the waist."," I grab her by the middle, and she nods."])+ choose([" I pull out slowly, then thrust back into her.
+She weezes, but motions for me to continue.
+I keep thrusting"," I slowly pull her almost off of me, before slamming her back down to the hilt.
+She's stunned for a moment, but then tells me it feels fantastic!
+I keep giving it to her"," Her voice cracks when I start using her like a toy.
+I keep thrusting her onto me"])+ choose([" as her stomach bulges out again and again."," as she moans loudly, her voice echoing off of the cave walls.",", and she cries out in pleasure as I use her.",", and she demands I give it to her faster.
+I pick up the pace, and her body goes limp.
+She moans while her arms flail around, but doesn't tell me to stop."])+ choose([" She tightens even more when she cums"," She whimpers as she gushes on my shaft"," Her eyes roll back as she cums"])+ choose([", and her belly bloats out when my seed reaches her womb.",".
+I hold her down when I finish, her belly bloats out from my seed.",", and her belly bloats out when I finish.",", and my seed fills her completely."])+ choose([""],[" I pull her free and watch her leave a sticky trail as she sloshes around."," When I pull her free from my shaft, she squeezes her thighs together to keep every last drop of me inside."," She pokes and prods her full belly to feel it slosh around."," She covers her face as cum starts leaking out of her mouth and nose."," She laughs after coughing up a splurt of cum."," She coughs as cum starts dribbling down her nose."," She laughs when cum starts dribbling down her nose"," When cum starts leaking from her mouth, I seal it with my thumb and watch her belly continue to expand."])
+				]
+			}
 			if(unit(0).CPle>=unit(0).MPle && (unit(s[2]).arms || unit(s[2]).legs)){
 				if(unit(s[2]).willing){
 					Entrys.push(choose(["CSUB and I make love","CSUB and I fuck"])+